 Bounding, wiggling, racing away—the Vizsla dog breed has a high-energy personality that’s always ready to go, go, go.
-(They’d make an ideal sub for the Energize Bunny should he ever retire).
-Inquisitive and loving, a Vizsla is sometimes called a “Velcro dog” as they tend to sti...
+(Keeping up with the Energizer Bunny would not be an issue).
+Inquisitive and loving, a Vizsla is sometimes called a “Velcro dog” as they tend to stick close to the...

 Bounding, wiggling, racing away—the Vizsla dog breed has a high-energy personality that’s always ready to go, go, go.
-(They’d make an ideal sub for the Energize Bunny should he ever retire).
+(Keeping up with the Energizer Bunny would not be an issue).
 Inquisitive and loving, a Vizsla is sometimes called a “Velcro dog” as they tend to stick close to their people.
-As for aggressive tendencies or a penchant for biting, the Vizsla temperament isn’t known to engage in either.
-Instead, a gentle, friendly nature and a playful demeanor are far more common Vizsla traits.
+Vizslas have a gentle, friendly nature and a playful demeanor.

 Having a Vizsla in a home with kids and babies is a fine idea—and the breed also enjoys the company of other dogs, especially when they’re young.
 Bonus: They can even be trained to live peaceably with cats.
 But keep in mind that Vizslas have a high prey drive and may chase a kitty, so if you plan to introduce a feline to the family, take care to keep the cat safe until your Vizsla puppy is well socialized.